Posted on December 01, 2023 under

 Gates of the Arctic Base Camp

-Enjoy the wild landscape of the central Brooks Range in Gates of the Arctic National Park with Arctic Wild.
+Explore the wilds of the central Brooks Range in Gates of the Arctic National Park with Arctic Wild.
 From our comfortable camp on the tundra you have ample time to hike the tundra, watch for arctic wildlife, and enjoy the nation’s northernmost National Park.

 Read More...